 These are the key databases that index the nanoscience and nanotechnology literature--journal articles as well as (depending on the database) conference papers and patents.
 To get full-text articles (or request articles we don't have, via interlibrary loan), click the or button next to the article record (or the "Full Text" button in SciFindern).

-Databases for Nanotechnology Articles, Patents and Conference Papers
+Databases for Journal Articles and Conference Papers

 Database for materials science and engineering research, indexing journals, magazines and grey literature (patents, conference proceedings, technical reports) for topics in metals, polymers, ceramics, composites, and biomaterials.
 Includes Earthquake Engineering Abstracts, Engineered Materials Abstracts, METADEX, Corrosion Abstracts, and Ceramic Abstracts.
 Includes full text access to more than 2,000 journals.

 Multidisciplinary database that indexes articles in more than 11,000 journals, with full-text available for over 5,300 journals.
 Indexes popular and scholarly sources, but you can limit results to scholarly journals.